cprima/cprimanet/biz/consulting/_posts/2022-01-15-automated-analysis-youtube-channel.md

 Why is the microphone such a strange thing for us IT guys?

-As programmers, IT technicians or system administrator we are used to highly complex systems, comprised of hardware, operating system, programming languages with their respective runtimes or interpreters, peripheral devices and software.
+As programmers, IT technicians or system administrators we are used to highly complex systems, comprised of hardware, operating system, programming languages with their respective runtimes or interpreters, peripheral devices and software.

 These machines are based on basic physical laws, electrons and their digitization.

 ![foo](/tec/log/ElectricalEngineering/images/MIT_CircuitsElectronics_Lec1_outline.svg){:class="resize"}

-To illustrate the various disciplines in physics, electrical engineering and computer sciende let's have a look at the blackboard in the lecture "Circuits and Electronics" by Professor Anant Agarwal at the Massachusets Instriture of Technology: About half a dozen disciplines fill his blackboard, and on the left we are dealing with simple electronic circuits and their behaviour that can be expressed in Volt, Ampere and Ohm.
+To illustrate the various disciplines in physics, electrical engineering and computer sciende let's have a look at the blackboard in the lecture "Circuits and Electronics" by Professor Anant Agarwal at the Massachusets Institure of Technology: About half a dozen disciplines fill his blackboard, and on the left we are dealing with simple electronic circuits and their behaviour that can be expressed in Volt, Ampere and Ohm.

 ![foo](/tec/log/ElectricalEngineering/images/ElectricalWireNoise.svg){:class="resize"}

 Here is a visualization of the effect of noise when transmitting a combination of two signals.

-Coming from the hogh-level digital world on the right side of the blackboard we IT people can dive into the analog world for example when experimenting with an Arduino or the GPIO pins of a Raspberry Pi.
+Coming from the high-level digital world on the right side of the blackboard we IT people can dive into the analog world for example when experimenting with an Arduino or the GPIO pins of a Raspberry Pi.

 ![foo](/tec/log/ElectricalEngineering/images/ElectricalDiscretization.svg){:class="resize"}